 Today we are leaving Brisbane; after three shows, a workshop, and a little bit of down time it is on to the next location.
-There are a lot of great things about this city, but one of the coolest things to discover is the variety of things you can find if you’re into this whole ethical lifestyle thing.
+There are a lot of great things about this city, but one of the coolest things to discover is the variety of things you can find if you’re into this whole ethical lifestyle thing, or if you love yourself some vegan food.
 Brisbane’s west end is fondly known for its slightly hippy ways, and I wanted to share some favourite spots I found, in case you find yourself in this city and hungry for some good stuff.

 Grill’d – Burgers